Isaac0047/Physics-Constrained-Neural-Network-for-Woven-Composite-Analysis-and-Optimization/README.md

 University of Wisconsin - Madison

 This folder provides the code for implementing our proposed Neural Network frameworks as well as the training dataset.
+The details of the paper can be found at https://arxiv.org/pdf/2209.09154.pdf

 ## Implementation
 In this repository, all frameworks are implemented using Tensorflow and Keras.